Affiliate links on Android Authority may earn us a commission. Learn more.

 As we alluded to earlier, smartphone batteries and charge ports don’t last forever.
 It’s common for these components to degrade over three or more years of use — especially if you’re a heavy user.
 But that doesn’t mean you need to buy a new phone.

-If your Samsung smartphone doesn’t charge, check if the cable or adapter is faulty or if dirt, debris, or lint has made its way inside the USB-C charge port.
+If your Samsung tablet doesn’t charge, check if the cable or adapter is faulty or if dirt, debris, or lint has made its way inside the USB-C charge port.

 USB-C ports don’t last forever, they can only survive a few thousand insertion cycles.
 If your device no longer fast charges or you’re unable to transfer files via a data cable, you may be dealing with a failing port.